 Are you looking to organize a sales and digital marketing conference that will leave your attendees inspired, educated, and ready to take action?
 In this article, we will guide you through the essential steps to plan a successful conference that will wow both your guests and your bottom line.
 Whether you’re a seasoned event planner or a marketing professional taking on a new challenge, this comprehensive guide is a valuable resource for planning a sales and digital marketing conference that will elevate your brand identity and exceed expectations.

 1. Saving the Date

 Pick a date that doesn’t conflict with other major events like festivals.
-Also, keep in mind that city-based events make booking flights more expensive and generally hinder transportation to and from the conference.
+Also, keep in mind that out-of-town events make booking flights more expensive and generally hinder transportation to and from the conference.
 Besides, you don’t want your conference to compete for attention with big events.